Skip to content

 Another thing to consider is that both histamine intolerance and allergies may be linked to compromised gut health, as 70% of the immune system is believed to reside in the gut, and our gut bacteria are thought to be an integral part of the immune response.
 It has been shown that histamine-producing microbes are present within the human gut microbiota and their levels are increased in asthma patients.12 So it’s also worth considering supporting all-round intestinal health with powerful probiotic strains such as Lactobacillus acidophilus NCFM®, Bifidobacterium lactis BI-04® and B. lactis HN019.
 Whilst none of these strains are thought to downgrade histamine, they are not histamine-producing strains, and therefore should be fine for anyone with histamine issues to take.
 Learn more about Lactobacillus acidophilus NCFM®, Bifidobacteria lactis BI-04® and Bifidobacteria lactis HN019 on the Probiotics Database.

-The bottom line is supporting gut health is the top priority to manage histamine intolerance.
+The bottom line indicates supporting gut health is the top priority to manage histamine intolerance.
 Therefore, rebalancing the gut microflora and improving gut integrity is the key first step.

 If you're interested in learning more, then you may like to look at these articles in our Probiotics Learning Lab: